Home Page, Southwest Desert Flora

 Welcome to Southwest Desert Flora an on-line guide for those curious about wildflowers and natural vegetation in the southwest, primarily Arizona.
 This site includes photographs and detailed descriptions of beautiful and sometimes rare plants that have adapted to and thrive under harsh conditions typical of North America deserts and transition areas.
 The southwestern United States contains some of the most extreme and diverse habitats known and Arizona is located geographically close to the center of this unique assemblage of habitats.
 For the purposes of this site the southwestern United States includes Arizona, California, Nevada, New Mexico, Texas and Utah.
 This large geographic area is home to some of the most diverse flora and fauna representatives in the world.
 Many of these plants are difficult to observe and photograph because many may not bloom every year while others occur in sporadic distributions or have a short window of opportunity in which to witness and successfully photograph them in bloom.

-As of October 2016 Southwest Desert Flora has 558 plant profiles completed that represent 74 plant families.
-At this time we have an additional 250 plant species photographed and approximately 12 additional families ready to profile.
-Efforts are made regularly to update plant data to reflect current botanical information that is continually growing and changing.
+Southwest Desert Flora has more than 700 plant profiles completed that represent 83 plant families.
+Additional plants continue to be added on a regular basis and efforts are made regularly to update existing plant data to reflect current botanical information that is continually growing and changing.

 I am the photographer of all photographs on Southwest Desert Flora and they are copyrighted.
 However, the photographs and plants profile text may be used with prior permission and appropriate reference.
 Please contact me to request permission.